 Application DDoS

 DDoS attacks are becoming increasingly common and a popular method for hackers to bring down a server or network service.
-DDoS stands for distributed denial-of-service, and it refers to instances where bots flood a server with so much traffic that it can’t maintain its performance.
+DDoS stands for distributed denial-of-service, and it refers to instances where malicious bots flood a server with so much traffic that it can’t maintain its performance.
 As a result, the server goes down, leading to delays and increased downtime.

 Already, this is damaging as it means you miss out on lots of potential traffic, which could be converted into leads and sales, etc. Also, things like ongoing ad campaigns continue to run, but you see no benefits as your site is down.
 To make matters worse, hackers will often keep your network offline until you pay them to release their bots and let you bring the server back up.